Owner Managed Business

 Annual Investment Allowance (AIA)/Writing Down Allowance (WDA):

-The AIA gives a 100% allowance for investment in plant and machinery (excluding cars) per 12 months of accounting period.
-Any excess to AIA is relieved by WDA at 18% on general pool or 6% on special pool.
+When you make an investment on plant and machinery (excluding cars), you can claim AIA 100% up to £1 million per 12 months of accounting period.
+For any excess to the AIA, you can claim tax relief by WDA at 18% on general pool or at 6% on special pool.

 The special rate pool is applicable to Long-life assets, Integral features and high emission Cars.